Optimal Learning for Structured Bandits: Complexity of DUSA

 Proposition \ref{lemm:conic-minimization} presents a conic representation of the convex problem \eqref{eq:silo-dual}.
 However, not all convex optimization problems are easy to solve.
-Convex problems do admit polynomial time algorithms when their conic representation involves exclusively cones which admit an ``efficient'' representation.\footnote{One particular class of NP-hard convex optimization problems are the copositive optimization problems discussed by \cite{burer2009copositive}.} Efficiently representable cones, such as the positive orthant, second-order cone, or positive semi-definite cone, are precisely those for which an efficient barrier function is known and consequently the associated conic optimization problem can be tractably solved using a modern interior point method.
+Convex problems do admit polynomial time algorithms when their conic representation involves exclusively cones which admit an ``efficient'' representation.
+Efficiently representable cones, such as the positive orthant, second-order cone, or positive semi-definite cone, are precisely those for which an efficient barrier function is known and consequently the associated conic optimization problem can be tractably solved using a modern interior point method.
 That is, the conic minimization problem can be solved in time polynomial in the number of arms $\abs{X}$, the number of rewards $\abs{\setr}$ as well as in the number of required accurate digits of the optimal solution.
 As each of the cones $\real$, $\real_+$ and ${K}_{\mathrm exp}$ admits an efficient barrier, the dual cone $\mathcal K^\star$ will ultimately determine whether the dual deep update can be carried out tractably or not.

 Recall that the dual cone $\mathcal K^\star$ is defined as the dual of the conic hull $\mathcal K$ of the set of all reward distributions $\mathcal P$ and captures all structural information in the bandit problem.
 It is well known, c.f., \cite{nesterov1998introductory}, that $\mathcal K^\star=\cone(\mathcal P)^\star$ is efficiently representable if and only if its dual $\mathcal K=\cone(\mathcal P)$ is too.
 Hence, whether or not the convex problem \eqref{eq:silo-dual} can be solved tractably depends only on whether we can represent the structural information regarding the bandit reward distributions efficiently.